Character Education & Learning Systems

 Overview

 The fast pace of learning will increase as the link between new technology and new participative methods increase.
 This article outlines ways and means for the integration of creative learning processes with the online learning systems.
 It is important that students have the opportunity in classrooms to learn with and from each other through discussions and via small groups.
-In that way, they will develop their interpersonal problem-solving skills.
+In that way, they will develop their interpersonal problem solving skills.